wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-get-started-defender-endpoint/includes/prepare.md

 ### 2. Threat and vulnerability management (TVM)

-Once you’ve enabled EDR, you can begin to use threat and vulnerability management.
+Once you've enabled EDR, you can begin to use threat and vulnerability management.
 Threat and vulnerability management uses a risk-based based approach that can help you to discover, prioritize, and remediate endpoint vulnerabilities and misconfigurations.
 It provides:

 - **Real-time device inventory** - Devices onboarded to Defender for Endpoint automatically report and push vulnerability and security configuration data to the dashboard.
 - **Visibility into software and vulnerabilities** - Optics into the organization's software inventory, and software changes like installations, uninstalls, and patches.
 Newly discovered vulnerabilities are reported with actionable mitigation recommendations for 1st and 3rd party applications.